 Group and College

-2017 2016
+4 2018 2017

 £'000 £'000

-Future minimum lease payments due
+Future minimum lease payments due Restated

 Land and buildings

-Not later than one year 1,049 1,049
+Not later than one year 1,036 1,049

-Later than one year and not later than five years 5,181 5,181
+Later than one year and not later than five years 5,828 5,694

-Later than five years 6,533 7,569
+Later than five years 6,775 7,945

-12,763 13,799
+13,639 14,688

 Other

-Not later than one year 199 551
+Not later than one year 415 199

-Later than one year and not later than five years 349 271
+Later than one year and not later than five years 705 349

-Later than five years -
+Later than five years

-548 822
+1,120 548

-21 Contingent liabilities
+21 Contingent Liabilities

 The College has an ongoing dispute with HMRC regarding historic recovery of VAT in relation to a Lennartz claim.
 Whilst the College expects that this matter can be fully resolved it is possible that HMRC may levy a penalty for unpaid VAT.
-The amount of any penalty is uncertain, but could range between £Nil and £400,000.
+The amount of any penalty is uncertain, but could range between £Nil and £753,000.
+On 26 October 2018, the High Court handed down its judgment in the case involving the Lloyds Banking Group's defined benefit pension schemes and the rights of members to equality of treatment in relation to pension benefits.
+The Court's ruling has made it clear that schemes should be amended to equalise benefits for men and women in respect of guaranteed minimum pension benefits.
+The extent to which the judgement crystallises additional liabilities of the Derbyshire Pension Fund scheme is under consideration and any adjustment that may result is expected to be recognised in the 2018/19 financial year.
+At present, we are unable to quantify the financial effect of this.